mitre-attack/attack-data-model/docusaurus/README.md

 The Docusaurus site is configured and structured for ["Docs Multi-Instance"](https://docusaurus.io/docs/docs-multi-instance) to host the global docs content, schemas reference, and API reference as distinct sets of documentation (each set is its own plugin).
 The Schemas reference and API reference are each [versioned](https://docusaurus.io/docs/versioning) independently, while the main docs content is un-versioned.
 Be sure to adhere to Docusaurus's [recommended practices](https://docusaurus.io/docs/versioning#recommended-practices) for versioning.

-## Contributing

-We welcome contributions!
-Please see our [documentation site](http://mitre-attack.github.io/attack-data-model/docs/contributing/docs) for details on how to contribute to this project.